Biography of Muhammed Ali

 Check out this quote.
 On being nicknamed “The Greatest” Muhammed Ali said: “I’m not the greatest; I’m the double greatest.
 Not only do I knock ‘em out, I pick the round.”
 Talk about confidence!
 I wonder if he really did pick the rounds.

 The Greatest is an exceptionally fast-paced story of the biggest personality to hit American culture in recent history.
-The greatest part about The Greatest (I had to say it at some point) is that you only need to be remotely interested in boxing, American history, and the idea of celebrity to pick up the book.
+The greatest part about The Greatest (I had to say it at some point.) is that you only need to be remotely interested in boxing, American history, and the idea of celebrity to pick up the book.
 Meyers’ mad storytelling skills will take care of the rest.
-He provides the historical context to convince you that Ali is worth caring about, and describes how he revolutionized pop culture.
 I was transformed into a Muhammed Ali fan-girl overnight.

 Not convinced?
 If you have an hour and a half, watch the documentary When We Were Kings.
 (Although the movie is about two guys — Ali and George Foreman — preparing to punch each other in the face, the movie is rated PG.)
 He has the presence of mind of someone who rhymes constantly, without missing a beat.
 Ali’ll capture your curiosity in an instant.